twentymurial33/fitness_pal/README.md

 # Fitness Pal

 A place to track your fitness journey while exploring other fitness facilities and their regiment in your zip code and incorporating them
+This project is developed using Consumer-Driven Contracts: A Service Evolution  Pattern

 ## Run the Project